A Partially Separable Model for Dynamic Valued Networks: Likelihood-Based Inference

-Fitting ERGM can be heavily dependent on MCMC sampling.
-In this subsection, we introduce the Metropolis-Hastings algorithm for drawing $\bm{y}^{t}$ conditional on $\bm{y}^{t-1}$.
-The superscript $t$ is omitted for $\bm{y}^t$, $\bm{y}^{+,t}$ and $\bm{y}^{-,t}$ to facilitate notational simplicity, as MCMC sampling is performed within a particular time step $t$.
+Fitting PST ERGM can be heavily dependent on MCMC sampling.
+In this section, we introduce the Metropolis-Hastings algorithm for drawing $\bm{y}^{t}$ conditional on $\bm{y}^{t-1}$.
+The superscript $t$ is omitted for $\bm{y}^t$, $\bm{y}^{+,t}$, $\bm{y}^{-,t}$, and $m^t$ to facilitate notational simplicity, as MCMC sampling is performed within a particular time point $t$.
 Additionally, we use a superscript $k$ to refer to the current MCMC iteration.

 In practice, valued networks are often sparse.
-To address the sparsity of networks, as our proposal distribution, we employ a zero-inflated Poisson distribution that is also used in \cite{ergmcount}, an \textsc{R} library for static valued networks:
+To accommodate the sparsity of networks, as our proposal distribution, we employ a zero-inflated Poisson distribution that is also used in \texttt{ergm.count} \citep{ergmcount}, an \texttt{R} library for static valued networks: